-The general duties outlined by the Health and Safety at Work etc. Act and the Management of Health and Safety at Work Regulations still apply to off-site activities such as academic and research fieldwork.
-As such, the University and its constituent Colleges and Departments, have a specific obligation to ensure the health and safety of all person(s) participating in fieldwork.
+Health and Safety legislation still applies to off-site activities, such as academic and research fieldwork, and the University and its constituent Colleges and Professional Services therefore still have specific obligation to ensure the health and safety of all person(s) participating in fieldwork.
 This includes implementing procedures to:

 - Identify risks associated with the fieldwork.

 - Assess and ensure competence of fieldwork leaders & participants.

 It is highlighted that fieldwork is integral to a successful University and therefore health and safety must support it through enabling activities to happen, safely.
 Controls and arrangements should always be 'there' to help ensure fieldwork is a success for everyone.

 The potential risks associated with fieldwork activities (overseas) have been recognized by the British Standards Institute (BSI) who produced British Standard (BS 8848) for Field Trips and Activities.
 This in turn is supported by the Universities Safety and Health Association (USHA): Higher Education Sector Guidance on Health and Safety in Fieldwork and Travel (2018).